Aspect Template Families

 - Presets:

-glia— Mock Glia chat bubble served from the local vendor server.
+engagement-script-loader— Mock engagement/chat SDK served from the local mock partner server.

 - Production examples it replaces: The "drop-in chat / engagement loader" Aspects deployed for ~25% of FIs.